zku/dirigera_platform/README.md

 ## IKEA Dirigera Hub Integration
+This is a fork from https://github.com/sanjoyg/dirigera_platform to add support for IKEA's new Matter devices.

 This custom components help integrating HomeAssistant with the new IKEA Dirigera hub.
 This integration is a scaffolding on the great work done by Nicolas Hilberg at https://github.com/Leggin/dirigera

 Supports
 * Lights